^

 • radio wave removal.

-The proposed methods are quite effective, they practically do not leave marks and scars on the skin.
+The proposed methods are quite effective and leave virtually no marks or scars on the skin.

-No negative consequences caused by the siascopy procedure itself are found.
-[8]
+No negative consequences caused by the siascopy procedure itself have been detected. [ 8 ]

 Complications after the procedure

-Siascopy is one of the most accurate, effective and safe diagnostic techniques in dermatology.
-The procedure is based on a spectrophotometric intracutant assay.
-For diagnostics, a special siascop device is used, developed by employees of the University of Cambridge.
+Siascope is one of the most accurate, effective and safe diagnostic methods in dermatology.
+The procedure is based on spectrophotometric intracutaneous analysis.
+A special device called Siascope, developed by employees of the University of Cambridge, is used for diagnostics.

-Siascopy is absolutely safe and does not cause complications and negative consequences.
-The essence of the procedure lies in the interaction of waves of light fluxes of different lengths with the pigment substance melanin, as well as with collagen and hemoglobin.
-[9]
+Siascopy is absolutely safe and does not cause complications or negative consequences.
+The essence of the procedure is the interaction of light waves of different lengths with the pigment substance melanin, as well as with collagen and hemoglobin. [ 9 ]

 There are no restrictions on the number and frequency of siascopy studies.
 Diagnostics can be performed at any age, as well as during pregnancy and breastfeeding.